AlexandruJurju/LeetCode-Problems/Leetcode Solutions NEW.md

             int currWeight = 0;
             foreach (int weight in weights)
             {
-                // If weight of the package is more than the capacity then jump to the next day and transport packages (remove currWeight) if (currWeight + weight > currentCapacity)
+                // If weight of the package is more than the capacity then jump to the next day and transport packages (reset currWeight) if (currWeight + weight > currentCapacity)
                 {
                     daysNeeded++;